itspriddle/slack-notify/doc/man/slack-notify.1.md

 *-f[0-9]+ FOOTER*, *--footer[0-9]+ FOOTER*
     Same as `--footer` above, but adds the footer to the message attachment with the specified index.
-Eg: `-f1FOOTER`, `--footer2 FOOTER`.
+Eg: `-f1 FOOTER`, `--footer2 FOOTER`.

 *-P*, *--print-payload*